eecs-330/winter2020/pages/reflections.md

 {:.quote.slim}
 > I thought the course was best when talking about design principles/the theoretical side of HCI, i feel like i learned a lot from that.

-# 3. New Activities Related to Web Development
+# 2. Web Development Activities
 I also wanted to provide students with more support in terms of learning HTML / CSS / JavaScript, and some approaches to using these technologies to accomplish particular goals.
 Specifically, I added:

 * Some CSS instruction (e.g. how to make responsive layouts)